 Oral steroidal medication can also help in reducing painful and swollen joints.
 Colchicine is used to treat acute gout while infectious arthritis can be treated using antibiotics.

-Joint pain and swelling can be caused by several factors therefore it is advisable to discuss with your medical doctor to know which treatment is best for you.
+Joint pain and swelling can be caused by several factors, therefore, it is advisable to discuss with your medical doctor to know which treatment is best for you.
 Or else if you wish to go for a non-prescription supplement, there are many options available on the market.